ZenonSeth/respec/doc/api.md

   w = 3, -- or width = 3,
   -- Usually required.
 Some elements support wrap_content.
-  -- For these elements, not specifying a width assumes wrap_content: Label, Checkbox, Button -- Set to 0 and use start+end constraints to let constraints determine width
+  -- For these elements not specifying a width assumes wrap_content: Label, Checkbox, Button -- Otherwise a value of 0 is assumed.
+  -- Set to 0 and use start+end constraints to let constraints determine width

   h = 3, -- or height = 3,
   -- Usually required.
 Some elements support wrap_content.
-  -- For these elements, not specifying a height assumes wrap_content: Label, Checkbox, Button -- Set to 0 and use top+bottom constraints to let constraints determine height
+  -- For these elements not specifying a height assumes wrap_content: Label, Checkbox, Button -- Otherwise a value of 0 is assumed.
+  -- Set to 0 and use top+bottom constraints to let constraints determine height

+  tooltip = "Tooltip text to show",
+  -- Optional.
+  -- Sets the tooltip to show when user hovers mouse over this element.

   visibility = respec.const.visible,
   -- Optional.
 Default value is `visible`